advanced-security/component-detection-dependency-submission-action/README.md

 detectorsFilter | A comma separated list with the identifiers of the specific detectors to be used. | `Pip, RustCrateDetector`

 For more information: https://github.com/microsoft/component-detection

+# License
+This project is licensed under the terms of the MIT open source license.
+Please refer to [MIT](LICENSE.md) for the full terms.